 The Federal Highway Administration Report No. FHWA-IP-86-26, “Inspection of Fracture Critical Bridge Members”, dated September 1986, can be used as a reference and guide in preparing the inspection procedures of parts 3 and 4.

-3.13.2.3 Since a Fracture Critical Inspection requires a very detailed, close visual “hands-on” inspection as a means of detecting cracks, the Designer shall make sure that all Fracture Critical members of the bridge can be accessed in accordance with Subsection 3.13.1.
+3.13.2.3 Since a NSTM Inspection requires a very detailed, close visual “hands-on” inspection as a means of detecting cracks, the Designer shall make sure that all NSTM members of the bridge can be accessed in accordance with Subsection 3.13.1.